 - We employ modern laboratory methods, including genomic techniques.

 - In our field work, we integrate population biology across scales.

-- Our teaching focuses on interactive courses which lead to independent thinking and the development of conceptual strength in topics ranging from molecular evolution to population biology and metapopulation ecology.
+- Our teaching focuses on interactive courses that lead to independent thinking and the development of conceptual strength in topics ranging from molecular evolution, evolutionary developmental biology to population biology and metapopulation ecology.

 - The master thesis will be written in English.
 Most theses will lead to publication in international peer-reviewed journals.